-- Write your CTA in the first person to build the relationship
+- Write your CTA in first person point of view to build a relationship.

-- Always run A/B tests to see the impact of your CTA and form and to ensure that it is fully optimized for your specific audience
+- Always run A/B tests to see the impact of your CTA form and to ensure that it is fully optimized for your specific audience.

 Landing pages require you to tap into human psychology by understanding how people view your content and calculate the cost of your offer.
-Optimizing these two elements will help you maximize your conversions and return for your effort.
+Optimizing these two elements will help you maximize your conversions.

 Why do I need to optimize landing page forms and CTAs?

-Once you have optimized the content on your landing page (link to project page on content on landing pages), it is easy to view it as ready for customers.
-In truth, even the details of your call-to-action and your form can impact the number of conversions.
+Once you optimize the content on your landing page, you might think it is ready for customers.
+In truth, even the details of your call-to-action and form can impact the number of conversions.
 Customers are sensitive to factors such as the number of fields included in forms and the language you use in your CTA.

 What do customers want to see in a landing page form?